 Dr. Hassan Ali El-Najjar was born in Gaza, Palestine, in 1950.
 In 1967, he left to Jordan, then to Egypt, Libya, and the UAE, before immigrating to the USA, in 1986.
 He has been teaching sociology and anthropology courses at Dalton State College since 1991.

 He is now teaching the Introduction to Sociology (SOCI-1101) course in three different ways: Face-to-face, Hybrid, and Online.
-He also teaches the Social Problems (SOCI-1160) course online.
+He also teaches Social Problems (SOCI-1160) course online.
 In Spring, he teaches Marriage & Family (SOCI-2293).
-Links to these courses are on the left.
+Links to these courses are on the middle column.
 Click at anyone of them to see a detailed syllabus.

 Basic differences between the three courses:

 - The face-to-face course requires meeting regularly in a classroom.

 - The Hybrid course requires meeting in class half of the regular time.
 The other half is conducted online.